Tuesday, February 24, 2026

 Many religious leaders are wonderful people: warm, generous, giving, gentle, and wise.
 They can motivate others to focus on positive values, inspire acts of kindness, encourage a healthy lifestyle, and even exert political influence as peacemakers or as voices standing up to injustice.

-On a larger scale, some religious leaders have offered profound moral leadership on the world stage.
+On a larger scale, some religious leaders have offered real moral leadership on the world stage.
 Desmond Tutu, the Anglican archbishop from South Africa who helped lead his country peacefully out of the apartheid era, was one of the great moral figures of the late twentieth century.
-Mother Theresa, a Roman Catholic nun, was beloved for her profound acts of charity.
+Mother Teresa, a Roman Catholic nun, was beloved for her profound acts of charity.
 Thich Nhat Hanh, a Vietnamese Zen monk, spread a message of compassion and peace.
 The Dalai Lama, the spiritual leader of Tibetan Buddhism, has become a global symbol of nonviolence, gentleness, and compassion.
 Dietrich Bonhoeffer, a German Lutheran pastor, drew on his Christian theology to resist the Nazis, ultimately leading to his execution in 1945.
 Rabbi Abraham Heschel used his standing as a Jewish theologian to combat racism and support the civil rights movement.
-Abdul Sattar Edhi, a Pakistani Muslim whose charitable work followed a simple religious ethic of mercy and service, was one of the world’s great humanitarians.
+Abdul Sattar Edhi, a Pakistani Muslim whose charitable work followed a simple religious ethic of mercy and service, was one of the world's great humanitarians.
 B.R.
-Ambedkar, the Indian intellectual leader who helped write India’s constitution, used a Buddhist framework later in his life to stand peacefully against caste-based discrimination.
-The current Pope, Leo XIV, is emphasizing a theology of peace, while other darker forces in the world use religious language and symbolism to support war.
-Bishop Mariann Edgar Budde, the Episcopal bishop of Washington, used the moral language of Christianity not to flatter power but to restrain it, calling on political leaders to show mercy toward people living in fear.
-There are thousands more examples—many of the greatest humans who have ever lived have been religious leaders or devout followers of a religious faith.
+Ambedkar, the Indian intellectual leader who helped write India's constitution, used a Buddhist framework later in his life to stand peacefully against caste-based discrimination.
+Pope Leo XIV, elected in 2025, is emphasizing a theology of peace, while other darker forces in the world use religious language and symbolism to support war.
+In early 2025, Bishop Mariann Edgar Budde, the Episcopal bishop of Washington, used the moral language of Christianity not to flatter power but to restrain it, calling on political leaders to show mercy toward people living in fear—and she did so as a plea for mercy rather than a denunciation, which is part of why it carried.
+There are thousands more examples—many people of extraordinary courage and kindness have been religious leaders or devout believers.

 Religion & Persecution